Combine an Outcome quiz with Logic branching

 Note: Logic isn't available on our mobile builder just yet.
 Edit your typeform on desktop to get the full power of Logic!

-In this example, we’ll set logic for Branching and calculations and Outcome quiz, which you’ll see in the Logic panel:
+In this example, we’ll set logic for Quiz and scoring and Outcome quiz, which you’ll see in the Logic panel:

 Here’s how to do it:

 This form asks ‘Are you a cat or a dog person?’.
 The answer will send them down different logic paths, and later we ask both groups ‘So now pineapples on your pizza?’: